What is a Limited Company?

 Before your business can set up as a limited company (or become “incorporated”) it needs to be registered with Companies House.
 You will need to complete a number of documents (such as the Memorandum of Association and Articles of Association) and return these to Companies House to complete the incorporation process.
 These documents are normally prepared by an accountant to ensure everything is completed correctly.

+As the finances of your limited company need to be separate from your own personal funds, you’ll need to arrange a bank account for the business.
 Once you have your limited company formed you will need a business bank account in the name of your company.
 You can set up a business current account with the bank or building society of your choice.

 Please Note: A significant change to the VAT Flat Rate Scheme will come into effect on 1st April 2017.
 Click Here to find out more.